wrightben/languages/python/Machine Learning/Toilet Models.md

 1. Put the seat up at the end of bathroom use
 2. Put the seat down at the end of bathroom use
 3. Leave it in the used configuration
-4. Affect of specific agent interactions
+4. Effect of specific agent interactions

 I can run all kinds of these scenarios a lot of times each.